 Spatial Science.
 Spatial science examines spatial phenomena, processes, and patterns through technologies such as computer mapping and mathematical modeling.
 Spatial computing brings together data from an array of sensors, ranging from GPS units in mobile phones to satellite-based cameras, on a range of human and environmental systems.
-I have published extensively in this area and have a particular interest in spatial big data and in methods arising from the complexity sciences, such as agent-based models and cellular automata.
-IonE has an overview on spatial thinking and environmental challenges.
+Dr. Manson ublishes extensively in this area with a focus on spatial big data and in methods arising from the complexity sciences, such as agent-based models and cellular automata.

 Cyberinfrastructure and Big Data.
 Scholars interested in a wide array of social, natural, and human-environment questions face a dearth of detailed, multidecadal, global-scale data.
-In response to these data needs, colleagues and I have conduct cyberinfrastructure for ‘gold standard’ research data on population, socioeconomics, health, and environment.
+In response to these data needs, Dr. Manson and colleagues conduct cyberinfrastructure for ‘gold standard’ research data on population, socioeconomics, health, and environment.
 Scientists increasingly use 'big data', or very large data sets and attendant analysis approaches, to understand an enormous array of phenomena, ranging from social networks on the internet to large scale deforestation.
-I help direct several large projects, including the National Historical Geographic Information System (NHGIS), the largest publicly-accessible population database in the world; Integrated Public Use Microdata Series (IPUMS) the world's largest individual-level population database; and Terra Populus, which will be among the largest curated and integrated global data sets for combined human-environment data.
-The MGIS site has a short piece on Terra Pop.

 See the Human-Environment GIS site for more detail on research projects.

 Papers and other products via these aggregators: